cs3110/textbook/src/chapters/conc/impl_callbacks.md

 # Implementing Callbacks

-When a callback is registered with `bind` or one of the other syntaxes, it is added to a list of callbacks that is stored with the promise.
-Eventually, when the promise has been fulfilled, the Lwt *resolution loop* runs the callbacks registered for the promise.
+When a callback is registered with a promise using `bind` or one of the other syntaxes, it is added to a list of callbacks that is stored with the promise.
+Eventually, if the promise is fulfilled, the Lwt *resolution loop* runs all the callbacks registered with the promise.
 There is no guarantee about the execution order of callbacks for a promise.
 In other words, the execution order is nondeterministic.
 If the order matters, the programmer needs to use the composition operators (such as `bind` and `join`) to enforce an ordering.
 If the